MelYasuda/WordCounter.Solution/README.md

 Word Counter is a program that checks how frequently a word appears in a given string.
 The user should input both the word and a list of words to check.
 Check for full word matches only.

 ## Specification
-1. The program takes a string as an input and input string must not be an empty string. input > "" output > "Enter non-empty value"
+1. The program takes 2 strings as an input and input string must not be an empty string. input > "" output > "Enter non-empty value"

   ==>The input value is an empty string because it checks if the string is empty.

-2. The program splits the string into an array by spaces input > "google apple" output > {"google", "apple"}
+2. The program splits the second string into an array by spaces input > "google apple" output > {"google", "apple"}